 That is, John the Baptist had come into the world to announce, to preach, and to herald to people in the darkness of sin and in the shadow of death, that the Light of the World Jesus Christ had come!
-Elisabeth had in other words a great light inside of her who would prepare the way of the Lord...she had in her womb the greatest prophet who ever lived.
+Elisabeth had in her -- in other words -- a great light inside of her who would prepare the way of the Lord...she had in her womb the greatest prophet who ever lived who would point to Jesus in the flesh!